+44 131 451 8250

 8 mandatory modules

-Providing introductory theory on subjects relevant to real-world issues across the globe such as human and urban geography, microeconomics, the built environment, living planet and environmental change and statistics, data analysis and GIS.
+Providing introductory theory on subjects relevant to real-world issues across the globe such as human and urban geography, the built environment, living planet and environmental change and Scottish geographies.

 6 mandatory modules | 2 optional modules

-Year 3 focuses on planning and property studies in even more detail with modules such as real estate investment, property development, comparative planning and real estate markets and regional and strategic planning.
+Year 3 focuses on planning and property studies in even more detail with modules such as real estate development, comparative urban planning, planning theories and place and place-making.

 Minimum entry requirements*